martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 ## since draft-duke-quic-protected-initials-00

 * Additional text comparing ECH, Version Aliasing
-* Adapted to foreground the split-mode use case -- Handshake and 1-RTT keys are no longer separated from v1.
+* Adapted to foreground the split-mode use case
 * Clarified server initials are encrypted
 * Retry keys are no longer generated from the shared secret
 * Complete Rewrite of Fallback
+* New transport parameters
+* Added crypto agility